 5 Amazing Health Benefits of Watermelon

-We're giving you even more reasons to enjoy this iconic summer fruit all season long.
+These amazing benefits of watermelon give you even more reasons to enjoy this iconic summer fruit all season long.

 Nothing says summer like sinking your teeth into a refreshing slice of watermelon.
 Whether we're enjoying it in a refreshing gazpacho or delicious watermelon juice cocktail, we can't get enough of watermelon this summer season and for good reason-it's incredibly healthy!

 Watermelon is low in calories and packs a punch of health benefits.
 If you are looking for more reasons to validate your love for the summer staple, here is everything you need to know about the health benefits of watermelon.

 Here is the nutrition breakdown for a one-cup serving of diced watermelon:

 - Calories: 46

 - Added Sugars: 0g